Transmutation (Mutatis Mutandis)

-Transmutation (Mutatis Mutandis) is the first album by Bill Laswell's ever-changing "supergroup" Praxis.
+Transmutation (Mutatis Mutandis) is the first album by Praxis, an musical ensemble with rotating musicians led by bassist Bill Laswell.
 The album was released in 1992 and features Buckethead on guitar, Bootsy Collins on bass and vocals, Brain on drums, Bernie Worrell on keyboards and DJ AF Next Man Flip on turntables.
+Laswell did not perform on this album, but organized the group, produced their recording sessions, and co-wrote much of their material.

 Transmutation features a wide range of genres such as heavy metal, funk, hip hop, ambient, jazz and blues, creating a unique style of avant-garde music, with extended guitar and keyboard solos, and highly improvised passages.

 The album spawned an EP, A Taste of Mutation, and a single, "Animal Behavior".